AdobeDocs/commerce-events/src/pages/events/configure-commerce.md

 1. Copy the contents of the `<workspace-name>.json` file into the **Adobe I/O Workspace Configuration** field.

 1. Enter a unique identifier in the **Adobe Commerce Instance ID** field.
-This value can be any unique string.
+This value must contain English alphanumeric characters, underscores (_), and hyphens (-) only.

 1. Click **Save Config**, but do not leave the page.
 The next section creates an event provider, which is necessary to complete the configuration.